 It happens with almost every recording.
 You’ll eventually come to a vocal that doesn’t want to improve.
-You can try every potential de-ess plug-in on Audacity while mastering the track and still end up with a minimal improvement.
+You can try every potential de-esser plugin on Audacity while mastering the track and still end up with a minimal improvement.

 You have two options to consider at this stage.
 You can separate the sibilance to a new track to equalize it before sending it along the chain for additional processing, or you can clip the offending area and manually adjust the frequencies until the feedback disappears.

-■ Do Use the Plug-In on Your Effects
+■ Do Use the De-Esser Plugin on Your Effects